sanadhis/IST-ML-Project1/README.md

 <br /><br />We define this step directly in both *implementations.ipynb* and *run.py*.
 In run.py, it is described on **create_subsets()** and **remove_features()** functions.

 ### Features Processing and Generation
-For each subset of input x, we process the features based on Standard score (z-score) and then expand them using logarithmic basis function and polynomial basis function.
+For each subset of input x, we process the features based on Standard score (z-score) and then expand them using logarithmic, polynomial, cross-term, and square root basis function.
 <br /><br />The implementations of this step are written in **preprocess.py** on scripts/preprocess.py

 ### Cross-validation